kinkeadian25/ian-kinkead-portfolio-blog/content/leetcode-invertbinarytree.md

 This approach has a time complexity of O(n) because we traverse the tree containing n nodes only once.

 The simplest approach to solve the Invert Binary Tree problem is by using recursion.
-We can swap the left and right child of all nodes in the tree.
+We can swap the left and right child of all nodes in the tree and return when a node is none or nil!

 ```python
 class TreeNode(object):